InquisitionMedia/twitteroauth-codeigniter/README.md

 This process is straightforward and you should have a set of keys within a few minutes.

 1. Visit https://dev.twitter.com/apps/ and sign in using your Twitter username and password.
 This doesn’t have to be the username or password of the stream you need access to, just a Twitter account you control.
-2. Select "Create new application" and enter the application details.
+2. Select "Create new application" and enter the application details.<br/>
  2.1.
-The name and description can be anything you like really, but you can’t use "Twitter" in the name.
+The name and description can be anything you like really, but you can’t use "Twitter" in the name.<br/>
  2.2.
-The website field can be your main website and doesn’t have to be the site where your Twitter feed or feeds are located.
+The website field can be your main website and doesn’t have to be the site where your Twitter feed or feeds are located.<br/>
  2.3.
-Callback URL can be left blank.
+Callback URL can be left blank.<br/>
 3. Enter the CAPTCHA info and click create.
 4. On the next details screen, click "create my access token".
 You may need to refresh the page after a few seconds if it doesn’t appear automatically.
 5. Make a note of the Consumer key, Consumer secret, Access token and Access token secret as highlighted below.